gromann/gridsome-forestry-starter/projects/create-and-manage-an-amazon-s3-bucket.md

 In the next part of my series, we are going to bring life into this bucket by pushing from our .net core 3.1 API to it.

-I hope I could help you and save you some time, if you got feedback just contact me in the say hi section.
+I hope I could help you and save you some time, if you got feedback just contact me in the say hi section or [buy me a coffee](https://www.buymeacoffee.com/thekoi) if you want to support me.

 Happy coding,